 “Tactics include front groups, lobbies, promises of self‐regulation, lawsuits and industry‐funded research that confuses the evidence and keeps the public in doubt.
 This is formidable opposition.
 Market power readily translates into political power.
 Few Governments prioritize health over big business… Tactics also include gifts, grants, and contributions to worthy causes that cast these industries as respectable corporate citizens in the eyes of politicians and the public.
 They include arguments that place the responsibility for harm to health on individuals, and portray government actions as interference in personal liberties and free choice.”

 In Ireland, the Health Service Executive has had a policy since 2015 which states that it does not partner with the alcohol Industry on public health information in any way.

-The Department of Health has also made it clear that it is not appropriate for any health providers to work with industry-funded organisations while the Department of Education has issued Circulars to ensure Primary and Secondary schools do not seek industry funded teaching aids.
-However, in Ireland, Drinkaware still manages to exert significant influence across a range of activities.
+The Department of Health has also made it clear that it is not appropriate for any health providers to work with industry-funded organisations, a position which is supported by the Department of Education and Skills.
+However, in Ireland, Drinkaware still seeks to insert itself into a range of public health initiatives.

 As tobacco is regulated by the Framework Convention on Tobacco Control (FCTC), which regulates the sale, use and marketing of tobacco products, so too must the price, promotion and availability of alcohol be governed through a global framework such as the FCTC.